NETWAYS/foreman-training/advanced/06_troubleshooting.md

 Plugins to both components can add directly to the log or write their own, so have a look into their configuration if attempting any troubleshooting with a specific plugin.

-You can enable Logs access from the GUI by adding in "/etc/foreman-proxy/settings.d/logs.yml":
+You can enable Logs access from the WebGUI by adding in "/etc/foreman-proxy/settings.d/logs.yml":

     :enabled: https